Configuration and Requirements

 The InterSystems IRIS Java client requires a supported version of the Java JDK.
 Client applications do not require a local copy of InterSystems IRIS.

-The online InterSystems IRIS Data Platform Supported Platforms document for this release specifies the current requirements for all Java-based client applications.
+The InterSystems Supported Platforms document for this release specifies the current requirements for all Java-based client applications.
 See the section on “Supported Java Technologies” for supported Java releases.

 The core component of the Java binding is a file named intersystems-jdbc-3.2.0.jar, which contains the Java classes that provide the connection and caching mechanisms for communication with the InterSystems IRIS server and JDBC connectivity.
 Client applications do not require a local copy of InterSystems IRIS, but the intersystems-jdbc-3.2.0.jar file must be on the class path of the application when compiling or using Java proxy classes.
 See “The InterSystems IRIS Java Class Packages” for more information on these files.